A Brief Introduction of China

 The five-starred red flag.
-Red symbolizes the enthusiasm of revolution and the five stars signify the unity of people under the leadership of the Chinese Communist Party.
+Red symbolizes the enthusiasm for revolution and the five stars signify the unity of people under the leadership of the Chinese Communist Party.

 China, covering an area of 9.6 million square meters, is located in the east of Asia, on the western bank of the Pacific Ocean.